-Customers sometimes use the terms bid and estimate interchangeably.
+Customers sometimes use the terms "bid" and "estimate" interchangeably.
 Contractors, on the other hand, often attach specific meanings to each word.
 The two definitions correspond to different parts of the process of calculating a contractor’s internal costs and defining the final price to be charged to the customer.
 If your construction company is aiming for larger projects or public sector construction work, the following information on estimates and bids can help.

-Estimates are About Costs
+Estimates Are About Costs

 The customer wants to know the price of the job.
 As a contractor, you first need to know what expenses you will incur in doing the job—for example, your costs of materials and labor.
 The difference between the price you present to the customer (a price estimate) and your expenses (a costing estimate) will be your overall profit.
-A price estimate provides information to a customer, but is not necessarily a commitment from either side to go ahead with a project.
+A price estimate provides information to a customer but is not necessarily a commitment from either side to go ahead with a project.

 Levels of Accuracy in Estimates

 An estimate presented to a customer as the price for a job is expected to be reasonably accurate.
 Price estimates that turn out to be wildly over or under the final price for a job might cast doubts on your competence as a contractor.
-On the other hand, your own internal estimates may vary in increasing order of accuracy as you plan for a project.
+On the other hand, your internal estimates may vary in increasing order of accuracy as you plan for a project.

-- Final estimate.
 This has the most detail and accuracy.
 It may involve getting written commitments from partners and subcontractors.
 It can then form the basis of a firm or official commitment that you make to your customer (see ‘Construction Bids’ below).

 I Want It Now!

 Some estimates and bids, especially for bigger projects, may take considerable time and effort.
-For smaller projects however, customers may want to take a decision more quickly.
+For smaller projects, however, customers may want to take a decision more quickly.
 They may sign with a contractor offering a reasonable or “good enough” estimate this week, rather than one that comes along with a better one next week.
-The price estimate may then simply become the bid that is signed by both parties for work to commence right away.
+The price estimate may then become the bid that is signed by both parties for work to commence right away.